ncats/gsrs-spring-module-clinical-trials/README.md

 # gsrs-spring-module-clinical-trials

-## Development branch is most active

-At this point please consider the Master branch the latest code.
+At this point please use the master branch for production.

     git clone --branch master  https://github.com/ncats/gsrs-spring-module-clinical-trials.git